AlexPetrusca/project-a-week/LOG.md

 A list of projects that aren't included in this repo, but that I spent at least a week working on and that I substituted for my weekly project for that week.

+## QuizBot

+Built an Obsidian extension that generates and renders quizzes from notes using Ollama.

 ## Mephisto V2.0

 Continued my implementation of Mephisto.
 Added continuous analysis, multiple lines, and